Lawrence Berkeley National Laboratory: From 2005 to 2015: advancing the national needs for energy

-From 2016 to the present: building new facilities and accelerating decarbonization
+From 2016 to the present: building new scientific facilities and accelerating research with AI

 In 2015 Paul Alivisatos announced that he was stepping down from his role as Laboratory Director.
 He took two leadership positions at the University of California, Berkeley, before becoming President of the University of Chicago in 2021.
 The University of California selected Michael Witherell, formerly the Director of Fermilab and Vice Chancellor for Research at the University of California, Santa Barbara as the eighth director of Berkeley Lab starting on March 1, 2016.
 In 2016, the Laboratory entered a period of intensive modernization: an unprecedented number of major projects to upgrade existing scientific facilities and to build new ones.

 Berkeley Lab physicists led the construction of the Dark Energy Spectroscopic Instrument, which is designed to create three-dimensional maps of the distribution of matter covering an unprecedented volume of the universe with unparalleled detail.
 The new instrument was installed on the retrofitted Nicholas U. Mayall 4-meter Telescope at Kitt Peak National Observatory in 2019.
 The five-year mission started in 2021, and the map assembled with data taken in the first seven months already included more galaxies than any previous survey.
+When the DESI survey's results from the first three years of observation are combined with other cosmological measurements, there is evidence that the acceleration of the universe's expansion caused by dark energy has changed with time.

 On September 27, 2016, The DOE gave approval of the mission need for ALS-U, a major project to upgrade the Advanced Light Source that includes constructing a new storage ring and an accumulator ring.
 The horizontal size of the electron beam in ALS will shrink from 100 micrometers to a few micrometers, which will improve the ability to image novel materials needed for next-generation batteries and electronics.
-With a total project cost of $590 million, this is the largest construction project at the Lab since the ALS was built in 1993.

 How the Lab's name evolved

-Shortly after the death of Lawrence in August 1958, the UC Radiation Laboratory, including both the Berkeley and Livermore sites, was renamed Lawrence Radiation Laboratory.
+Shortly after the death of Lawrence in August 1958, the UC Radiation Laboratory (UCRL), including both the Berkeley and Livermore sites, was renamed Lawrence Radiation Laboratory.
 The Berkeley location became Lawrence Berkeley Laboratory in 1971, although many continued to call it the RadLab.
 Gradually, another shortened form came into common usage, LBL.
 Its formal name was amended to Ernest Orlando Lawrence Berkeley National Laboratory in 1995, when "National" was added to the names of all DOE labs.
 "Ernest Orlando" was later dropped to shorten the name.
 Today, the lab is commonly referred to as Berkeley Lab.